MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 ---
-title: Troubleshooting intermittent connection errors
+title: Troubleshooting intermittent connection errors in SQL Server
-description: This article helps you resolve the issue of intermittent connection errors. ms.date: 02/19/2024
+description: This article helps you resolve the issue of intermittent connection errors in in SQL Server when a new node is added. ms.date: 03/07/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp